 The most serious sex crimes are categorized as Tier 3 offenses and require lifetime registration on the sex offender database.
 Tier 3 offenses include convictions with a prior violent sex offense, certain internet sex crimes, and sex crimes involving those classified as Sexually Violent Predators.

-Petitioning the Court to Terminate Sex Offender Registration
+Petitioning the Court for California Sex Offender Registry Removal

 The formalities and procedures involved in petitioning the court can be intimidating and confusing unless you have experience with them.
 Wegman & Levin is experienced in petitioning for termination of registration, whether you were convicted in California or elsewhere.